PaloAltoNetworks/terraform-google-vmseries-modules/examples/vmseries_ha/README.md

 This design uses a VPC Peering.
 Application functions are distributed across multiple projects that are connected in a logical hub-and-spoke topology.
 A security project acts as the hub, providing centralized connectivity and control for multiple application projects.
 You deploy all VM-Series firewalls within the security project.
 The spoke projects contain the workloads and necessary services to support the application deployment.
 This design model integrates multiple methods to interconnect and control your application project VPC networks with resources in the security project.
 VPC Peering enables the private VPC network in the security project to peer with, and share routing information to, each application project VPC network.
 Using Shared VPC, the security project administrators create and share VPC network resources from within the security project to the application projects.
 The application project administrators can select the network resources and deploy the application workloads.

-### Common Option
+### Common Option with High Availabikity

-The common firewall option leverages a single set of VM-Series firewalls.
+The common firewall option wiht High Availability leverages a single set of VM-Series firewalls that acts as a single entity.
 The sole set of firewalls operates as a shared resource and may present scale limitations with all traffic flowing through a single set of firewalls due to the performance degradation that occurs when traffic crosses virtual routers.
 This option is suitable for proof-of-concepts and smaller scale deployments because the number of firewalls is low.
 However, the technical integration complexity is high.

 ![VM-Series-Common-Firewall-Option](https://user-images.githubusercontent.com/43091730/232486760-a8f6f1f2-6c46-44ed-9842-3afa2fb2309f.png)

-The scope of this code is to deploy an example of the [VM-Series Common Firewall Option](https://www.paloaltonetworks.com/apps/pan/public/downloadResource?pagePath=/content/pan/en_US/resources/guides/gcp-architecture-guide#Design%20Model) architecture within a GCP project.
+The scope of this code is to deploy an example of the [VM-Series Common Firewall Option](https://www.paloaltonetworks.com/apps/pan/public/downloadResource?pagePath=/content/pan/en_US/resources/guides/gcp-architecture-guide#Design%20Model) architecture with [high availability configuration](https://docs.paloaltonetworks.com/vm-series/10-2/vm-series-deployment/about-the-vm-series-firewall/vm-series-in-high-availability)  within a GCP project.

 The example makes use of VM-Series full [bootstrap process](https://docs.paloaltonetworks.com/vm-series/10-2/vm-series-deployment/bootstrap-the-vm-series-firewall/bootstrap-the-vm-series-firewall-on-google) using XML templates to properly parametrize the initial Day 0 configuration.

 With default variable values the topology consists of :
- - 5 VPC networks :
+ - 6 VPC networks :
    - Management VPC
    - Untrust (outside) VPC
    - Trust (inside/security) VPC
+   - HA2 (strictly used for High Availability) VPC
    - Spoke-1 VPC
    - Spoke-2 VPC
  - 2 VM-Series firewalls